Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Arriving in Porto

 By air.
 Porto Airport (OPO) has regular service from Amsterdam, Frankfurt, London, Madrid, Munich, Paris, Rome, and many other European cities.
 TAP Air Portugal flies nonstop from Newark to Porto several times a week, and SATA offers service from Boston during the summer months.
 TAP also flies to Porto from Caracas, Rio de Janeiro, and São Paolo.
-You can view an airport timetable in Acrobat PDF format, using the free Adobe Reader.

 photoOther ground-transportation services include buses (handy for certain suburbs) and taxis, which are cheaper than in many Western European countries.

 photoBy rail.
 São Bento station is the main railway station in Porto.
-It's conveniently located in the historic center, and the hotels listed on my Porto Hotels page are within walking distance or a short cab ride away.
+It's conveniently located in the historic center, and the hotels listed on our Porto Hotels page are within walking distance or a short cab ride away.
 For local, regional, national, and international train timetables, see the CP (Portuguese Railways) Web site.

 By car.
 Porto is on the Atlantic coast of Northern Portugal, and it's easy to reach by motorway from Lisbon and other tourist areas.
 (Porto is also close to Spain--in fact, many residents of Galicia fly in and out of Porto Airport.)
 Use ViaMichelin to plan your route.